neuronumcybernetics/neuronum/README.md

 ```

 ### Transmitters (TX)
 Transmitters (TX) are used to create predefined templates to receive and send data in a standardized format.
-Data sent with TX is always and automatically stored in a predefined Circuit (CTX)

 Create Transmitter (TX):
 ```python